 We recently interviewed an author and psychotherapist local to Baltimore by the name of Israela Meyerstein.
 She wrote a book on the topic of How to cope with Illness.
-We were especially curious what advice she has for someone coping with their spouse’s illness.
+We were especially curious what advice she has for someone who has a spouse with illness.
 Her wonderful book is called, Bridge to Healing; Finding Strength to Cope with Illness.

 The following is a transcript from our interview with Israela- We asked her 9 questions on the topic of coping with illness.

 Why did you write Bridge to Healing; Finding Strength to Cope with Illness?

 During my own illness journey I experienced a range of difficult emotions and challenges.
 Besides struggling with a serious illness, navigating today’s complex high tech medical system can be confusing and overwhelming to patients.
 I realized that millions of other people face these same difficulties, and I wanted to help them.
 I wrote my book to offer support, comfort, insights, and practical spiritual tools to help patients, family members, and those who care for them.
 I believe that my book offers resources to strengthen coping and renew one’s spirits during illness and recovery.

 Who is the audience for Bridge to Healing?

 Bridge to Healing is written from the perspective of a patient as well as an experienced social worker.
 As such, it is intended for patients, family members, friends, caregivers, health care and mental health professionals.
 Bridge to Healing shows how spirituality can be a resource when facing life’s challenges.
 Informed by a Jewish perspective, Bridge to Healing shares universal practices and varied spiritual pathways that can strengthen coping and renew one’s spirit.
 Helpful tips and practical guidelines will help patients and practitioners who deal with illness.

 What does the metaphor “Bridge to Healing” refer to?